23 C

 Authorities have not identified a suspect or offered any motive for the gunfire that killed the teen and wounded another.
 It is unclear whether any arrests have been made in connection with the case.

 Despite the unresolved nature of the investigation, the Allentown Police Department has sought to reassure residents in the surrounding neighborhood.
-Investigators said there is no threat to the community, and the department repeated in its update Monday that it does not believe there is an active threat to the public at this time.
+Investigators said there is no threat to the community.

 The case is being handled jointly by the Allentown Criminal Investigations Division, the Lehigh County District Attorney’s Office, and the Lehigh County Coroner’s Office.
 Police said there would be no further comment at this time.